IsReal8a/instana-examples/agent_kubernetes/README.md

 **NOTE: This is not supported by IBM Instana Support**, please see the official limitations here: https://www.ibm.com/docs/en/instana-observability/current?topic=ise-migrating-from-self-hosted-classic-edition-docker-standard-edition#limitations

-More details can be found in the ´instana-agent GitHub´ repo https://github.com/instana/helm-charts/tree/main/instana-agent#configuring-additional-backends
+On how to configure multiple backends more details can be found in the `instana-agent` GitHub repo https://github.com/instana/helm-charts/tree/main/instana-agent#configuring-additional-backends

 ---